 \begin{proof}

-In order to find the eigenvalues in bipartitions, we require to trace out some of the parties, say, \(M\).
+To find the eigenvalues in bipartitions, we are required to trace out some of the parties, say, \(M\).
 First, notice that the ground state is a superposition of all possible closed loops on the torus.
 Let us consider the density matrix corresponding to the ground state, given by